damejeras/ferry/README.md

 That's it.
 Because `ferry.Router` has `chi.Router` embedded you can use all the nice things `chi` provides.

+### Service Discovery

 `ferry`'s service discovery is meant to be read by humans first.
-It looks like this:
+It is formatted like this:
 ```json
 [
   {